 In fact, our own Table Top Epoxy has been tested in its fully cured state and scored a hardness rating of 98 out of 100 under type D on the Shore hardness scale.
 That's a nearly perfect score!

 This level of resilience is what makes table top epoxy ideal for high traffic locations such as bar tops, countertops, and tables.

 Our Table Top Epoxy is a single coat system that will cover virtually any surface in a 1/8 inch layer of resin.
 This is ideal for common materials including wood, marble, concrete, and laminate, and anything used for most countertops and table tops.

-If you’re wanting to fill a void, encase objects, or connect multiple pieces of wood together to create a River Table, you'll want to use our deep pour epoxy.
-Deep pour epoxy can be poured in layers of up to 2 inches at a time.
-With it, you can easily embed objects as part of your project, leaving them neatly preserved and clearly visible through the epoxy's naturally transparent finish.
+If you’re wanting to fill a void, encase objects, or connect multiple pieces of wood together to create a River Table, you should instead use our Deep Pour Epoxy.
+Because it can be poured in layers of up to 2 inches at a time, it's easier to embed sizeable objects as part of your project, leaving them neatly preserved and clearly visible through the epoxy's naturally transparent finish.